Ek Thi Daayan: Plot

 In the end, Bobo meets Lisa, and she asks him why he was so aggressive towards her in the beginning.
 Bobo tells her that he thought she was a witch.

 Production

 Initially Rani Mukerji was approached to portray the role of Liza.

 The film was shot at Filmcity.
 According to director Kannan Iyer, leopards entered the sets during shooting.
 The uninvited guest was later apparently shooed away.

 CGI VFX for the film has been done by “Prana Studios””Mumbai.

 Marketing

-Hasmi and Qureshi during the promotions of the film.
+Hashmi and Qureshi during the promotions of the film.

-The unique marketing campaign was carried out by the producer Ekta Kapoor for the promotion of this film.
-She produced a mini-series aired on the channel Life OK titled Ek Thhi Naayka starring the top actress of Indian Television from her path-breaking shows, including Smriti Irani, Sakshi Tanwar, Shweta Tiwari, Aamna Shariff, Mouli Ganguly, Ankita Lokhande, Kritika Kamra and Pooja Gaur.
+Ekta Kapoor directed the marketing campaign for film.
+She produced a mini-series aired on the channel Life OK titled Ek Thhi Naayka starring the top actress of Indian Television from her shows, including Smriti Irani, Sakshi Tanwar, Shweta Tiwari, Aamna Shariff, Mouli Ganguly, Ankita Lokhande, Kritika Kamra and Pooja Gaur.

 Soundtrack

 The music of Ek Thi Daayan was composed by Vishal Bhardwaj, with lyrics written by Gulzar.
 The background score was composed by Clinton Cerejo.
 Musicperk.com rated the album 7/10 quoting "This album does impress in parts but fails to make a lasting impression."